ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo mount --uuid $_uuid_of_efi_part /mnt/boot/efi
 ```

 The `--efi-directory=/boot/efi` option installs GRUB to the mounted EFI partition.
-The necessary are installed with the `--modules="part_gpt part_msdos"` option.
+The necessary modules are installed with the `--modules="part_gpt part_msdos"` option.
 Use the `--boot-directory=/boot/efi/EFI/ubuntu` option to set where our GRUB images are installed under.
 Lastly, the `_target_platform` variable specifies to install EFI on an x86_64 CPU (There also exists an `i386-efi` option for systems with EFI support, but run 32-bit processors).

 Now, use `grub-mkconfig` to generate our new GRUB images.